 “A group or individual with a relationship to the change, the need, or the solution.”
 (IIBA®, 2015)

-This is a broad definition, and boils down to anyone with some type of interest in the particular situation that we are examining.
+This is a broad definition, and one that boils down to anyone with some type of interest in the particular situation that we are examining.
 When we are considering a process, this will include those directly involved (those doing the work), but also those that provide inputs, receive the outputs of the process, as well as others who are impacted in some way.
 This can be a significantly broader set of individuals than we might first imagine!

 Let’s take a seemingly ‘contained’ set of activities—the recording of an order by a call center agent.
 The aim of the process is fairly straightforward, to accurately record the customer’s order, take payment, and ensure their needs are met.
 If we were modeling and improving the process, we would clearly need to involve representatives from the call center team (including those that answer the calls, as well as their managers).

 Yet, depending on the types of changes that we are proposing to make, there are other stakeholders that could potentially need to be consulted or informed.
-The call center workers might suggest, for example, that we streamline the process by removing certain steps (e.g. asking the customer “where did you hear about us?”).
-This is entirely logical it will speed up the sale but there might be other stakeholders who rely on this information (e.g. the marketing team).
+The call center workers might suggest, for example, that we streamline the process by removing certain steps (e.g., asking the customer, “where did you hear about us?”).
+This is entirely logical.
+It will speed up the sale, but there might be other stakeholders who rely on this information (e.g., the marketing team).
 Equally, there might be some constraints and rules that must be followed for legal and regulatory purposes.

 This table represents a partial and hypothetical example, but it illustrates the need to consider the broad stakeholder landscape.
 Of course, it is not always necessary to engage with every stakeholder at every step.
-Yet it is important that we identify those who might have an interest, and assess when and to what extent they need to be involved.
-It is important that we spread the net wider than the ‘obvious’ stakeholders, so that we can be sure that we create a process that works well from end-to-end.
-This will also help ensure we hear a wide range of ideas, achieve buy-in and avoid any unnecessary surprises!
+Yet, it is important that we identify those who might have an interest and assess when and to what extent they need to be involved.
+It is important that we spread the net wider than the ‘obvious’ stakeholders so that we can be sure that we create a process that works well from end-to-end.
+This will also help ensure we hear a wide range of ideas, achieve buy-in, and avoid any unnecessary surprises!